Property Affordability Calculator

 This calculator provides estimates only and does not constitute financial or legal advice.
 Stamp duty and buying costs vary by state, property type, and buyer status.
 Speak with a mortgage broker and conveyancer for personalised figures.

-Your maximum affordable purchase price is constrained by two separate factors, and the lower of the two wins:
+Your maximum affordable purchase price is constrained by two separate factors, and the lower of the two wins.

 1. Deposit constraint

-With a 20% deposit requirement and $100,000 in savings (after buying costs), the most you can spend is $500,000 — even if a bank would happily lend you more.
-Choosing a 10% or 15% deposit allows you to buy at a higher price with the same savings, but Lender's Mortgage Insurance (LMI) will apply.
+With a 20% deposit requirement and $100,000 in savings (after buying costs), the most you can spend is $500,000, even if a bank would happily lend you more.
+Choosing a 10% or 15% deposit allows you to buy at a higher price with the same savings, but Lenders Mortgage Insurance (LMI) will apply.

 2. Serviceability constraint

 Banks assess whether you can afford repayments at your actual interest rate plus a 3% buffer (required by APRA).
-They deduct living expenses — using at least the HEM (Household Expenditure Measure) benchmark — and existing debts.
+They deduct living expenses, using at least the HEM (Household Expenditure Measure) benchmark, and existing debts.
 The remaining surplus determines your maximum monthly repayment, which sets your borrowing limit.

 Understanding LMI

-Lender's Mortgage Insurance (LMI) is charged when your loan-to-value ratio (LVR) exceeds 80% — meaning your deposit is less than 20% of the purchase price.
+Lenders Mortgage Insurance (LMI) is charged when your loan-to-value ratio (LVR) exceeds 80%, meaning your deposit is less than 20% of the purchase price.

-• 85% LVR (15% deposit): LMI typically costs around 0.5–0.8% of the loan amount
+• 85% LVR (15% deposit): LMI typically costs around 0.5 to 0.8% of the loan amount.

-• 90% LVR (10% deposit): LMI rises to around 1–1.5% of the loan amount
+• 90% LVR (10% deposit): LMI rises to around 1 to 1.5% of the loan amount.

-• 95% LVR (5% deposit): LMI can reach 2.5%+ of the loan amount
+• 95% LVR (5% deposit): LMI can reach 2.5%+ of the loan amount.

 How does the affordability calculator work?